Notifications

 Anatomy

 Most notifications follow the same template and can be built with a single configurable UI component.
 We strongly recommend to use the template for creating new notifications.
-It comprises a set of optional fields that can be combined to cover almost all use cases.
-To adjust the template to suit a custom system UI, an opportunity to inject a custom UI may be part of this template in the future.
-The following image is an example of a possible structure, where every field is optional.
+It comprises a set of optional fields that can be combined to cover almost all use cases, and adapts to both narrow and wide containers.
+Furthermore, it shows the notification creation time when displayed in the notification center container.
+Finally, when shown in a wide notification center container, a close button is added to the notification.
+To adjust the template to suit a custom system UI, you can use custom fragment customization.
+The following images are examples of a possible structure.

 Examples